ammar-ahmed22/lcgo/Medium - 49. Group Anagrams/docs.md

 - `0 <= strs[i].length <= 100`
 - `strs[i]` consists of lowercase English letters.

-## Solution Notes
+## Approach
-- A little more complex but similar to the [Valid Anagram's question](./Easy%20-%20242.%20Valid%20Anagram/docs.md)
-- We still will need to do the same thing in terms of counting frequencies of letters, however, we now want to track multiple anagrams
+This question builds upon the [Valid Anagram's question](./Easy%20-%20242.%20Valid%20Anagram/docs.md).
+We'll use the same approach of counting letter frequencies using a constant size array of 26 values, however, now we want to track multiple anagrams.
-- We can use a hash map to store the frequency arrays alongside the words that correspond to that
+We can use a hashmap to store the frequency arrays as the keys and an array of strings as it's values.
-- Create a hash map with the frequency array as the key and a slice of strings as the value (`map[26[int]][]string`)
-- Iterate over the `strs`
-    + For each word, create the frequency array
-    + If that frequency array already exists in the hash map, add the word to it's corresponding string slice
-    + If it doesn't, add a new slice with that word
-- Iterate over the hash map and create the result
+We start by iterating over the strings.
+For each word, we create it's frequency array.
+Then, we check if that specific frequency array exists in the hashmap.
+If it does, we add that string to it's value array.
+If it doesn't, we create a new entry in the hashmap with that frequency array as the key and an array of strings with that string as it's first value as the hashmap value.
+To create the result, we simply iterate over the hashmap and combine all the values.

 ### Complexity
 #### Time: `O(n)`
-- We iterate over the input array once -> `O(n)`
-- We also iterate over the hash map once, which could potentially contain `n` elements if none are anagrams -> `O(n)`
+We iterate over the input array once (`O(n)`) and we also iterate over the hash map once, which could potentially have `n` values (`O(n)`)
-- Therefore, `O(n) + O(n) = O(n)`

 #### Space: `O(n)`
-- The hash map can potentially contain `n` entries
+The hash map can potentially contain `n` entries

 ## Solution